jay9758/Clothing-landing-page/README.md

 ## 🌐 Live Demo

-Check out the live version of the homepage on Vercel: [https://clothing-landing-page-alpha.vercel.app/](#)
+Check out the live version of the homepage on Vercel: [Clothing Brand Homepage](https://clothing-landing-page-alpha.vercel.app/)